josefsbreakfast/Polaris-Protocol/Disruption_Kit/AntiContainment_Clauses/🕸_metadata_defense.md

 ## 🏮 Footer

-*Metadata Defense* is an anti-containment clause of the Polaris Protocol.
+*🕸 Metadata Defense* is an anti-containment clause of the Polaris Protocol.

 It articulates survivor refusals at the metadata layer — turning forecasts into contested ground and reclaiming origin over dataset.